alf-p-steinbach/C--20-Coroutines/README.md

 }
 ~~~

-Since in the above examples the problem is of a recursive nature, the recursive function, which needs to be stackful, is very much shorter, simpler and clear.

-However, it suffers from a possibility of stack overflow, which the iterative code, which can be a stackless routine, avoids.
+Since in the above example the problem is of a recursive nature the recursive function, which needs to be stackful, is very much shorter, simpler and clear, and thus would ideally be the way to express this.
+However, in practice a C++ call stack is of *very limited* size, e.g. 1 MB by default with Visual C++, so it suffers from a possibility of stack overflow.
+The complex iterative code, which can be a stackless routine, avoids that problem.

+---
+### 1.2 Stackful versus stackless coroutines.

-For coroutines stackful means that a coroutine can call a stackful subroutine and transfer out somewhere within that call.
-For example, an in-order iteration over a binary tree can be easily expressed via a general coroutine calling a recursive traversal subroutine like `recursive_for_each` and transferring out from within its recursive calls, with its call stack serving to remember the path down from the tree’s root to the current position.
+A **stackful coroutine** is one that can call a subroutine and transfer out somewhere within that call.

+For example, an in-order iteration over a binary tree can be easily expressed via a general coroutine calling a recursive traversal subroutine like `recursive_for_each` above, and transferring out from within its recursive calls.
+The call stack then serves to remember the path down from the tree’s root to the current iteration position.
 This requires *one stack per coroutine instance*.

-One way to visualize this general notion is that there is a plane of coroutine instances spread about, connected by possible control transfers, and down from each coroutine extends a tree, a strict hierarchy, of possible subroutine calls.
-Or if you will, more concretely: at any point in time down from each coroutine instance extends a chain of subroutine calls, with every chain except the one that’s currently executing, ending in a transfer away from that chain’s coroutine instance.
-And these are also the points where execution later will resume when these coroutine instances are transferred to.

->>> In contrast, with **stackless** subroutines a subroutine can’t be recursive.
-That’s the default for subroutines in Fortran (and was the only kind of subroutines in Fortran-77), For coroutines it means that a coroutine can not transfer out from within a call of some subroutine.

-asdasd

-This means that each *general coroutine* instance, e.g. in Modula-2, has its own **call stack** of places that the execution should return to, one per subroutine call.
-And although a C++ call stack’s capacity typically is just a couple of MB, with the memory of a typical PC some ten thousand times larger (give or take some binary orders of magnitude), the scheme of general coroutines would in many use cases be *in conflict with the C++ ideal of not paying significantly for what you don’t use*.
+Because of that multi-stack requirement general coroutines would in many use cases be *in conflict with the C++ ideal of not paying significantly for what you don’t use*.
 That’s especially so when conventional contiguous memory stacks based are used, but linked list stacks can affect performance by scattering memory accesses in a cache-unfriendly way.

-And so C++20 only supports a limited kind of coroutines called **stackless coroutines**.
+And so C++20 only supports a limited kind of coroutines called **stackless coroutine**s.

 A stackless coroutine transfer, expressed with keyword `co_await`, `co_yield` or `co_return`, must be *directly in the coroutine’s own code*.

-The subroutine calls that these coroutines make can have possibly long call chains until the execution returns back up to the next transfer, but at that point of a control transfer the stack depth is limited to a very small value known at compile time.
-Which means that all these coroutine instances can share the same single common stack for their arbitrarily stack hungy subroutine calls.
+The subroutine calls that these coroutines make can have possibly long call chains until the execution returns back up to the next transfer.
+But when it gets back up to a point of control transfer the stack depth is limited to a very small value known at compile time.
+Which means that all coroutine instances in a thread of execution can share that thread’s single common stack for their arbitrarily stack hungy subroutine calls.

+---
+### 1.3 A conceptual visualization.

+One way to visualize the general notion of coroutine execution is that:

+* In each thread there is a plane of coroutine instances spread about.
+* At any point in time down from each coroutine instance extends a chain of subroutine calls, with every chain except the one that’s currently executing, ending in a transfer away from that chain’s coroutine instance.
+* These out-transfer points at the ends of the call chains are also the points where execution later will resume when these coroutine instances are transferred to.

-In the mentioned visualization this correponds to a plane of coroutine instances where at any time there extends down a chain of subroutine calls from *just one of them*, namely the one currently executing.
+The difference with stackless couroutines is that at any time there extends down a chain of subroutine calls from *just one of the coroutine instances*, namely the one currently executing.

+### 1.4 Costs.

-Very nice and simple, but TANSTAAFL: *there ain’t no such thing as a free lunch*.
+Stackless coroutines is a nice and simple idea, but TANSTAAFL: *there ain’t no such thing as a free lunch*.
 One main cost of this memory usage efficiency is that it’s hard to provide any safe abstraction on top of C++ coroutine transfers, because the `co_await`, `co_yield` or `co_return` can’t be wrapped.
-In particular, a template pattern abstraction can’t be used for that code, so that one is essentially reduced to code generation and boiler-plate code, and abiding by convention.
+In particular a template pattern abstraction can’t be used for that code, so that for any non-trivial usage one is essentially reduced to code generation and boiler-plate code, and abiding by convention.

 The C++20 coroutine support partially addresses the abstraction problem by providing a phletora of customization hooks, but unfortunately going down to that level insanely increases the complexity, which is a second cost.